Dazcam/Bioinformatics-tutorials/pages/calling_peaks.md

 description: Peak Calling
 ---

-Now we have our *bam files* the next thing to do is to call peaks on them.
-Effectively we are looking for genomic regions in our *bam files* that are enriched for aligned reads.
-We call these enriched regions *peaks* as they contain read pile ups that form peaks.
+Now we have our *bam files* the next thing to do is to call peaks.
+Effectively we are looking to identify genomic regions in our *bam files* that contain pile ups of aligned reads.
+We call these read enriched regions *peaks* as they contain read pile ups that form peaks.
 We can observe the peaks in our bam file using a genome browser such as IGV.
 However only those peaks that surpass a statistical threshold are retained for downstream analysis.
 We can set this threshold manually.